Python in Posit Workbench

 Additional Python resources

-Many good resources are available on the web for learning Python and seeking answers to questions about how to accomplish various tasks.
-Check out the resources below for more information on learning and using Python.
+Many good resources are available online for learning Python and seeking answers to questions about various tasks.
+Explore the following resources for more information on learning and using Python.

 Learning Python

-The Python Software Foundation has developed many good resources for starting with learning Python:
+The Python Software Foundation has developed many valuable resources for learning Python:

 Asking questions